Pjotair/PoC_Detox/README.md

 ## Run Test

-Run the configured android emulator or iOS simulator.
+1. Run the configured android emulator or iOS simulator.

+**Android emulator** <br>
+Run Android Studio, and that should have some more actions button.
+And in there you will find a Virtual Device Manager.
+Click next, then choose an Android version that will run on this emulator.
+And here choose the API version, click next keep all the default settings here and click finish button.
+And now this will create such a new emulator.
+And then you can click the play button to launch this emulator.
+And this will now launch this emulator on your device.

+**iOS simulator** <br>
+This only works on macOS.
+Here in Xcode you wanna open this as well.
+Please start Xcode, you don't have to open a project.
+You just need to open Xcode, and then you should go to the preferences there.
+In the preferences make sure you go to locations and here under command line tools make sure you have a version selected here.
+By default no version is selected and you should do that then select a version here.
+Once this is done, you can close it.

-Build the app
+2. Build the app
 ```zsh
 detox build --configuration android.emu.debug
 # or
 detox build --configuration ios.sim.debug
 ```

-Start your app with Metro
+3. Start your app with Metro
 ```zsh
 npm run android
 # or